shesharpnl/hackathon-2023.slack-bot.base-example/README.md

 2. Click the "Code" button and copy the HTTPS or SSH link to the repository.

 3. Open your terminal and navigate to the directory where you want to store the project.
+For example: `cd ~/projects`.

-4. Type `git clone` followed by the repository link you copied earlier, then press Enter:
+4. Type `git clone` followed by the repository link you copied earlier, then press Enter (remember to replace `YOUR_USERNAME` with your GitHub username):

 ```
 git clone https://github.com/YOUR_USERNAME/hackathon-2023.slack-bot.base-example.git
 ```

 5. Press Enter again to execute the command.
 This will download the repository to your local machine.
-If you are cloning the repository using HTTPS, you will be prompted to enter your GitHub username and password.
+If you are cloning the repository using HTTPS, you may be prompted to enter your GitHub username and password.
 If you are cloning the repository using SSH, you will need to set up authentication via SSH.
 You can find instructions for doing so [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).
 Once you have set up authentication via SSH, you can clone the repository using the SSH URL.

-### Installing dependencies
+### 3) Installing dependencies

 For this project, you don't need to install any extra dependencies (no need to run `npm install` or similar commands).
 Nice!

-### Add the SLACK_WEBHOOK_URL secret to your repository
+### 4) Add the SLACK_WEBHOOK_URL secret to your repository

 1. First, go to your forked repository on GitHub ([https://github.com/YOUR_USERNAME/hackathon-2023.slack-bot.base-example](https://github.com/YOUR_USERNAME/hackathon-2023.slack-bot.base-example)) and click on the `Settings` tab.